 Our sports concussion program is led by the following brain injury experts:

-Dr. Reams is a board-certified neurologist and one of the country’s few fellowship-trained Sports Neurologists.
+Dr. Reams is a board-certified neurologist and one of the country’s first and few fellowship-trained sports neurologists.
 She has specialized training and experience in treating athletes with neurologic disorders and has a special interest in concussion.
-She was the former team physician for Eastern Michigan University.